why Kinder Morgan Inc. [KMI] is a Good Choice for Investors After New Price Target of $20.27

 Trading performance analysis for KMI stock

-Kinder Morgan Inc. [KMI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.88.
-With this latest performance, KMI shares dropped by -6.41% in over the last four-week period, additionally sinking by -13.08% over the last 6 months – not to mention a drop of -16.40% in the past year of trading.
+Kinder Morgan Inc. [KMI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.27.
+With this latest performance, KMI shares gained by 1.15% in over the last four-week period, additionally sinking by -12.40% over the last 6 months – not to mention a drop of -16.33% in the past year of trading.

 Kinder Morgan Inc. [KMI]: A deeper dive into fundamental analysis